TL;DR

 1. Term Life Insurance

 Term life insurance is the simplest and often most affordable type of cover.
 It's designed to pay out a lump sum if you pass away within a specified period, known as the 'term'.
 You might choose a term of 10, 20, or 30 years.
-If you survive beyond the end of the term, the policy ends, and there is no payout.
+If you survive beyond the end of the term, the policy ends, and there is no claim payment.

+Is it right for grandparents?
 Term insurance can be a cost-effective option, particularly if you are in good health.
 However, the main risk is outliving the policy's term.
-If your goal is to guarantee a payout no matter when you pass away, this may not be the best fit.
+If your goal is to assurance a claim payment no matter when you pass away, this may not be the suitable fit.

 | Feature | Level Term Insurance |

-| Payout | Fixed lump sum |
+| claim payment | Fixed lump sum |

 | Term | Fixed period (e.g., 10, 20 years) |